 12. Saint Andrews State Park

 A few miles east of Panama City Beach, Saint Andrews State Park is on a peninsula between Saint Andrews Bay and the Gulf of Mexico.
-It has white sandy beach and a campground with large, pull-through sites for RVs and water/electric hookups.
+It has a white sandy beach and a campground with large, pull-through sites for RVs and water/electric hookups.

 In the summer you can rent a kayak or pontoon boat and head out on the bay or out to Shell Island.
 Alternatively, you can take a shuttle out to Shell Island from Saint Andrews Park.
 They run every 30 minutes during the summer and every hour in the off-season.